[ SDF Public Access UNIX System .. Est. 1987 ]

 join welcome faq status members projects store tour gopher abuse dialup minecraft social

-tilde nihongo europa webmail gallery usermap irc tutorials software telnet ssh
+tilde nihongo europa webmail gallery usermap irc tutorials telnet git ssh

 The SDF Travelling AT&T 605 UNIX Terminal

 This is a former terminal used on the AT&T 3B2/500 (retired 1998).
 It has been modified to work

 as a stand alone computer using a Raspberry Pi Zero W. Just give it a WIFI/hotspot and coordinate

 with SDF to use it at a vintage computer festival and help spread awareness of SDF's past as well

 as what we're doing today.

 How do I get it?

 The terminal can be borrowed for up to 2 weeks.
 It is shipped in a double box with signage, an